Menu

 Owned By: Towns of Hanover and Pembroke

-In 1656, Plymouth Colony paid William Barstow 12 pounds sterling to build the first bridge to cross the North River.
+In 1656, Plymouth Colony paid William Barstow 12 pounds sterling to build the first bridge across the North River.
 For foot and horse traffic only, it stood about 50 feet upstream (southwest) of the existing bridge on Washington Street.
 Barstow also owned the land that is now the location of Historic Sylvester Field.
 Barstow’s Bridge was replaced in 1682 with a cart bridge; the old stone abutments still remain.
 The existing location dates back to 1829.
 The current bridge was constructed in 1904.

 Plan ahead and use extreme caution when paddling under the Washington Street Bridge.
 The North River narrows significantly at this spot, in order to flow between the abutments of the stone bridge.
 When the tide and/or current are in your favor, passing beneath the bridge can be an exhilarating flume ride.
-However when the tide and/or current are going the opposite direction than you are, it can be extremely difficult — even impossible — to paddle under the bridge.
+But when the tide and/or current are going the opposite direction than you are, it can be extremely difficult — even impossible — to paddle under the bridge.

 Launching a canoe or kayak here is not recommended.
 Instead, visit the Hanover Public Launch (upstream) or the Pembroke Town Forest (downstream).